Have you tried using humor in your marketing?

 Existing customers are another exception.
 At least with existing customers, the stakes are lower if they fail to understand your message.

-Using humor with existing customers can help with retention and position you as the “fun” or “irreverent” alternative to your stodgy competition.
+Using humor with existing customers can help with retention.
+It can position you as the “fun” or “irreverent” alternative to your stodgy competition.

-Depending on the product or service you sell and who you sell it to, this can bring significant goodwill to your brand.
+Using humor in your marketing really depends on your customers.
+It depends on the product or service you sell and who you sell it to.